livechat/livechat-public-docs/site/content/rest-api/tickets.md

 The results are divided into pages, each containing 25 tickets.

-`total` indicates the total number of tickets.
+`total` cates the total number of tickets.
-`pages` indicstes the total number of pages.
+`pages` indicates the total number of pages.

 To access next pages of the results, use `?page=<PAGE>` parameter.
 Please note that the first page's number is `1`, not `0`.